monsoonmaelstrom/book2/book2.md

 “Give me a day?
 We can go back the day after tomorrow.”

-### 39 - Where is My Mind
+### 39 - Where is My Mind/Cassandra ^^2400 words^^

-“Did you find out anything about Reese?”
-I ask Giorgi after I’ve gone back into the flat.
+“Were you able to find out anything about Reese?”
+I ask Giorgi.

 “Michael didn’t say so, but I very much got the impression that Reese is with Alexandria.”

 I sigh, rubbing a hand over my face and pushing my hair back.
 If I’d only been more patient, more careful all of this could have been avoided.
+Gavin was right.
+I’m the one to blame for all of this.

 “Any idea whether she’s there by choice or not?”

 “No.”

+“Okay.
+Thanks for making sure Alex and I were there tonight.”

+“Seemed like the sort of thing you should know.”

 I nod.
-“Thanks for making sure Alex and I were there.”

-“Seemed like the sort of thing you should know.”

-“Yeah.
-What’s your take on it?”
+“What’s your take on it?”

 “As far as I can tell, Hazel seems perfectly sane to me.
 I think it’s like she said, less seeing the future and more… vague ideas that some things might be important,” Giorgi shrugs.
 “I can see how it could drive a person mad.”

 So can I. That’s what worries me.
+I left Hazel and Alex alone on the rooftop to commiserate about Davy.
+I think they need some time alone, but I see both sides of the situation.
 Part of me thinks Hazel will be fine.
-But an equally large part of me is terrified that she won’t.
+However, an equally large part of me is terrified that she won’t be.
 How does a person cope with something like that?
 With having to question and second guess every single thought?
-To evaluate if it’s just an idle thought or a glimpse of the future?
-Maddening seems like a very accurate term.
+To evaluate if each one is just an idle thought or a glimpse of the future?
+Maddening seems like it might be underselling the situation.

+If I’m being honest, I probably would have done exactly what Davy did and never mentioned it.
+If I’m *really* being honest with myself, I don’t even think it’s a probably.
+More like a definitely.
+I definitely would have done what Davy did, even knowing that she would feel betrayed if she ever found out.

 “She’ll be fine,” Giorgi tells me, clearly seeing the direction my thoughts are headed.
 “She’s good at compartmentalizing.”